 “Damn it, you play that game again, and I’ll dump you over the side.”
-He told her with an ominous growl.
+He grabbed her arm with an ominous growl.
 “Whether or not you like it, we’re stuck in this together.”

 “Don’t threaten me,” she told him, her anger rising.
 “All I have to do is give a scream, and the crew will have their killer, won’t they?”